 The Data Protection Forum represents remarkable value offering:

-We hold quarterly meetings SNR Denton, One Fleet Place, City of London, London EC4M, usually on the first Tuesday in March, June, September and December.
-These include refreshments and lunch for members.
+We currently hold quarterly meetings virtually via ZOOM, usually on the first Tuesday in March, June, September and December.

 Each meeting generally includes three or four guest speakers on matters of direct relevance to members' work.
 These speakers are drawn from the public and private sectors, from government and from the regulatory bodies such as the Information Commissioner's Office, the European Commission and regulators from beyond the UK who are responsible for promoting compliance and enforcing legislation of interest to members.